Why Access and Innovation?

 The Deja View Program was successfully piloted in the fall of 2019 and expanded in 2020 to ten ophthalmologists in the U.S. who pledged to donate their lightly-used instruments that are otherwise unaffordable to many health care professionals in LMIRs.
 After collecting the donated instruments, SightLife then leverages our deep expertise and understanding of distribution, regulatory and liability provisions, equipment maintenance, and patient safety to support health care professionals provide patients the corneal care they need.
 To date, participating partners have reported 100% satisfaction with the program.

 Core to the SightLife Access and Innovation approach is ensuring the solutions we pursue are aligned with the real problems that LMIR corneal care specialists and patients encounter every day.
-To help inform the work of the Deja View Program, as well as other initiatives and efforts of our program, SightLife established an Access and Innovation Advisory Board, which is comprised of eleven esteemed corneal care experts, including Dr. Menen Ayalew (Ethiopia), Dr. James Clarke (Ghana), Dr. Charith Fonseka (Sri Lanka), Dr. Ahmed Gomaa (Egypt), Dr. Reeta Gurung (Nepal), Dr. Erick Hernández-Bogantes (Costa Rica), Dr. Ahmad Nurfahmi (Malaysia), Dr. Juan Carlos Serna-Ojeda (Mexico), Dr. Zhiqiang Pan (China), Dr. Virender Sangwan (India), and Dr. Rakesh shaw (India).
+To help inform the work of the Deja View Program, as well as other initiatives and efforts of our program, SightLife established an Access and Innovation Advisory Board, which is comprised of eleven esteemed corneal care experts, including Dr. Menen Ayalew (Ethiopia), Dr. James Clarke (Ghana), Dr. Charith Fonseka (Sri Lanka), Dr. Ahmed Gomaa (Egypt), Dr. Reeta Gurung (Nepal), Dr. Erick Hernández-Bogantes (Costa Rica), Dr. John Nkurikiye (Rwanda), Dr. Ahmad Nurfahmi (Malaysia), Dr. Juan Carlos Serna-Ojeda (Mexico), Dr. Zhiqiang Pan (China), Dr. Virender Sangwan (India), Dr. Rakesh Shah (India), and Dr. Sujaya Singh (Malaysia).
 Their collective expertise and local knowledge ground our SightLife Innovation work, bringing clarity and credibility to our technology assessments, pipeline management, partner selection and engagement.